 It was time to part ways again.
 His father had to return to his cell, and he and his mother were about to head home.
 The farewell was quiet, heavy, but also filled with something else – something lighter.

-The GWMD tool has proven to be a powerful means of maintaining and improving the relationship between imprisoned parents and their children, and is also capable of changing the culture of prison staff at all levels.
+The GWMD tool has proven to be a powerful means of maintaining and strengthening relationships between imprisoned parents and their children, and it can also influence and improve the culture of prison staff at all levels.